Luna-Xinyue/FakeNewsDetector/README.md

   - Built on Luna's Logistic Regression code
   - Using the normalized input
   - Grid Search on values of C and solver, with penalty set to 'l2'
-## Morteza: Adding Pre-processing to the Logistic CRegression Code
+## Morteza: Adding Pre-processing to the Logistic Regression Code
   - Add Stop Word Removal
   - Add Porter Stemmer